Module 2

 Dear Lena,

-NovaTech has been using generative AI tools across our content function for the past 11 months.
-This includes blog posts, email campaigns, and chatbot scripts.
-The article you identified — "The Future of Personal Finance" — was generated using AI tools.
-It should not have been published without disclosure, and it should not have been published without human review of its factual claims.
+NovaTech has used generative AI across content for 11 months — blog posts, email campaigns, chatbot scripts.
+"The Future of Personal Finance" was AI-generated.
+It should not have been published without disclosure or human review of its factual claims.

-1. All content published using AI tools is being reviewed and will carry appropriate disclosure.
+1. AI-published content is being reviewed and labelled.

-2. We are implementing a mandatory human review process for all AI-assisted content before publication.
+2. Mandatory human review for all AI-assisted content before publication.

-3. Our customer chatbot is being updated to clearly disclose that it uses AI, and all automated responses are being verified against current product information.
+3. Chatbot updated to disclose AI use; automated responses verified against current product info.

-I recognise this is an area where the industry is evolving, and we should have moved faster on governance.
-We'd welcome the opportunity to speak with you about our approach — not to manage a narrative, but to be honest about what happened and what we're doing about it.
+We should have moved faster on governance.
+Happy to speak — not to manage a narrative, but to be honest about what happened.

 Elena Vasquez